Building Regulations with Architect7

 How much does a Building Regulation application cost?

 The costs will vary depending on nature of the work, complexity and size.
-The costs also vary from one Inspectors to the next, unlike the planning system.
+The costs also vary from one inspection to the next, unlike the planning system which is a more congruent from on one project to the next.